Texas power grid sees record-breaking demand during heatwave - Up News Info

 The Texas power grid operator on Monday forecast demand would reach a record high over the next week as homes and businesses crank up their air conditioners to escape a heatwave settling over the state.

+The United States has been beset by several extreme weather events this year, including February’s freeze in Texas that knocked out power to millions, and record heat in the Pacific Northwest earlier this summer.

 High temperatures in Houston were expected to reach 97 degrees Fahrenheit (36 degrees Celsius) on Monday, according to AccuWeather.
-Although that is only 2 degrees F above the city’s normal high for this time of year, energy traders noted temperatures were expected to hit the 90s every day from July 22-Aug.
-31.
+Although that is only 2 degrees F above the city’s normal seasonal high, energy traders noted temperatures were expected to hit the 90s every day between July 22 and the end of August.

 Article content

-That unrelenting period of extreme weather caused the Electric Reliability Council of Texas (ERCOT), which operates the grid in most of the state, to project power use will reach 74,668 megawatts (MW) on Monday, 74,753 MW on Aug.
+The forecasted extreme temperatures caused the Electric Reliability Council of Texas (ERCOT), which operates the grid in most of the state, to project power use will reach 74,668 megawatts (MW) on Monday, 74,753 MW on Aug.
 1 and 76,908 MW on Aug.
 2.

-Those peaks would be the highest so far in 2021 and, if correct, next week’s forecasts would top the grid’s all-time high of 74,820 MW in August 2019.

 ERCOT said there is enough generation available to meet current demand and operating conditions were normal.